zeitgeistpm/zeitgeist/zrml/neo-swaps/README.md

 ## Overview

-For a detailed description of the underlying mathematics see [./docs/docs.pdf].
+For a detailed description of the underlying mathematics see [here](docslink).

 ### Terminology